chidexebere/Restaurant-Reviews-1/README.md

-## Restaurant Reviews App Stage 2
+## Restaurant Reviews App Stage 3

-Stage 2 makes improvements from Stage 1 of the App.
-It includes a build system that will automatically serve the optimized site from a different data source.
-It also includes PWA and performance improvements.
+Stage 3 makes improvements from Stage 1 and Stage 2 of the App.
+It includes a form to allow users to create their own reviews.
+If the app is offline, the form will defer updating to the remote database until a connection is established.
+It also includes performance improvements.

 ### Overview